-A. Disciplinary actions of less than a suspension of fifteen days shall be removed from an employee's personnel file on completion of two years (beginning with the date of the underlying incident) of continuous service free from additional disciplinary actions for violations of a similar nature.
-Disciplinary actions of suspensions of fifteen (15) days or more will remain in the employee's personnel file but may not be considered for the purposes of promotion or job selection after twenty-four (24) months (from the date of the underlying incident) of continuous service free from additional disciplinary actions for violations of a similar nature.
-Disciplinary actions for being late to any duty assignment shall be removed from an employee's personnel file upon completion of six months of continuous service without similar violations.
+(1) Disciplinary actions, occurring after January 1, 2022, which result in of less than a suspension of fifteenthree (3) days or less shall be removed from an employee's personnel file on completion of two years (beginning with the date of the underlying incident) of continuous service free from additional disciplinary actions for violations of a similar nature.

+(2) Disciplinary actions, occurring after January 1, 2022, which result in of a suspensions of fifteenfour (154) days or more will remain in the employee's personnel file but may not be considered for the purposes of promotion or job selection after twenty-four (24) months (from the date of the underlying incident) of continuous service free from additional disciplinary actions for violations of a similar nature.